Chalks and oil pastels are the perfect techniques to create colorful yet soft illustrations, with the first being the paler of the two.

-Examples Of Chalk And Pastel Uses In The Art World
+Examples Of Chalk And Pastel Uses in the Art World

 Oil pastels are the first choice for children’s picture book illustrator Lynne Chapman, who creates truly stunning images designed for young readers.
-Not only are her pieces high in energy, they are also of a supreme quality and are explosive in colour.
+Not only are her pieces high in energy, they are also of a supreme quality and are explosive in color.

 Find out about various drawing tutorial techniques here.